A Unified Framework for Generalizing the Gromov-Hausdorff Metric

 Below, the sets $\mathcal M^u$ and $\mathcal M^u_{\infty}$ are studied according to the setting of Sections~\ref{sec:compact} and~\ref{sec:noncompact} respectively.
 In addition, this allows to replace locally-compact length spaces in the above definition by general boundedly-compact metric spaces.

 In the setting of Section~\ref{sec:compact}, let $\tau(X):=\tau^{(f)}(X)\times \tau_0(X)$, where $\tau^{(f)}(X)$ is the set of finite measures on $X$.
 It is immediate that $\mathcal M^u$ is identical with $\mathcal C_{\tau}$ defined in Section~\ref{sec:compact} and it can be seen that their metrics are equivalent.
 As mentioned in Subsection~\ref{subsec:curves}, the results of Section~\ref{sec:compact} show that $\mathcal C_{\tau}$ is a complete metric space, but does not directly imply its separability since $\tau_0$ and $\tau$ are not Hausdorff-continuous.
-Subsection~\ref{subsec:curves} provides two other proofs of the separability of $\mathcal C_{\tau}$ by regarding continuous curves as either 1-marked closed subsets or as c\`adl\`ag curves.
+Subsection~\ref{subsec:curves} provides two other proofs of the separability of $\mathcal C_{\tau}$ by regarding continuous curves as either 1-fold marked closed subsets or as c\`adl\`ag curves.

-For the non-compact case, the truncation analogous to $\pcball{\mathcal X}{r}$ defined in~\cite{GwMi17} does not fit in the framework of Section~\ref{sec:noncompact} since the truncation of curves depends on the radius of the ball.
-However, it is shown below that $\mathcal M^u_{\infty}$ is a subspace of the metric space $\mathcal C'$ defined in Section~\ref{sec:noncompact} for a suitable functor (another proof is given in Remark\ref{rem:ghpu-marked} below).
+For the non-compact case, the truncation analogous to $\pcball{\mathcal X}{r}$ defined in~\cite{GwMi17} does not fit in the framework of Section~\ref{sec:noncompact} since the truncation of curves depends on the radius of the ball\mar{later: explain this dependence}.
+However, it is shown below that $\mathcal M^u_{\infty}$ is a subspace of the metric space $\mathcal D$ defined in Section~\ref{sec:noncompact} for a suitable functor (another proof is given in Remark\ref{rem:ghpu-marked} below).
 To do this, Example~\ref{ex:curves3} and Remark~\ref{rem:curvesSplitting} define a suitable metric on the set of continuous curves in $\eta:\mathbb R\to X\cup\{\Delta\}$ (which are not necessarily convergent) for compact metric spaces $X$.
-Note that the extension to boundedly-compact metric spaces in Example~\ref{ex:curves3} deals with a larger family of curves (see Example~\ref{ex:curves-counterexample} below).
-By the results of Example~\ref{ex:curves3} and Remark~\ref{rem:curvesSplitting}, one can show that $\mathcal M^u_{\infty}$ is a Borel (and $F_{\sigma}$) subset of a complete separable metric space $\mathcal C'$.
-In addition, it can be seen that the topology of $\mathcal M^u_{\infty}$ is equivalent to the induced topology from $\mathcal C'$.
+Note that the extension to boundedly-compact metric spaces in Example~\ref{ex:curves3} deals with a larger family of curves: the curves in $X$ that are defined on the entire of $\mathbb R$, on an open interval containing $0$, or on an open half-line containing $0$ and \textit{blow up} at the end points (see the discussion in the example and also Example~\ref{ex:curves-counterexample} below).
+By the results of Example~\ref{ex:curves3} and Remark~\ref{rem:curvesSplitting}, one can show that $\mathcal M^u_{\infty}$ is a Borel (and $F_{\sigma\delta}$) subset of a complete separable metric space $\mathcal D$.
+In addition, it can be seen that the topology of $\mathcal M^u_{\infty}$ is equivalent to the induced topology from $\mathcal D$.
 This proves the claim.